uls-mad/islandora_metadata/Migration_Scripts/README.md

 - **`process_records()`**: Processes individual CSV files, maps fields, cleans values, and validates records.
 - **GUI Integration**: Uses `tkinter`, if available in the environemnt, to allow users to select input and output directories.
 - **Multithreading**: Runs the processing in a separate thread to keep the GUI responsive.

+- Supports:
+  - `--user_id`: Specify your Pitt user ID for tracking config changes
+  - `--batch_path`: Path to the batch directory containing Solr export CSVs
+  - `--batch_size`: Number of records to include in each output file
+  - Interactive dialog via `tkinter` or input via terminal if flags are provided

 - Requires:
     - `batch_manager.py`